 We Keep Raleigh Buzzing and Growing

-- The gardens at the Raleigh Convention Center and Duke Energy Center for the Performing Arts are planted and maintained by the City of Raleigh Parks and Recreation Department.
-Staff from both venues also volunteered in the planting of the new garden on Lichtin Plaza at the Duke Energy Center for the Performing Arts, which was installed on September 18, 2019.
+- The gardens at the Raleigh Convention Center and Martin Marietta Center for the Performing Arts are planted and maintained by the City of Raleigh Parks and Recreation Department.
+Staff from both venues also volunteered in the planting of the new garden on Lichtin Plaza at the Martin Marietta Center for the Performing Arts, which was installed on September 18, 2019.

 - The Raleigh Convention Center's gardens are irrigation- and fertilizer-free.
 Their design was meant to mimic a dry river bed and features rocks taken from a variety of City of Raleigh parks.